Cruciate disease in dogs and cats

 What is cruciate disease?

 Cruciate disease is the deterioration of the stifle (knee) joint, resulting from the sudden or progressive injury to the cranial cruciate ligament (CCL).
 It is one of the most common and most debilitating orthopaedic diseases seen in dogs but is far less common in cats.
-It is most likely to occur in pets under 7 years old.
+Large breed dogs are more likely to be affected, and it typically happens at middle age.

-Also known as the anterior cruciate ligament (ACL), the cranial cruciate ligament is the band of fibrous connective tissue that attaches the back of the femur (thigh bone) to the front of the tibia (shin bone).
+Known as the anterior cruciate ligament (ACL) in humans, the cranial cruciate ligament is the band of fibrous connective tissue that attaches the back of the femur (thigh bone) to the front of the tibia (shin bone).
 Its major function is to stabilise the knee by preventing the joint from rotating.
 There is a second cruciate ligament, the caudal (posterior) cruciate ligament.
-The cruciate ligaments are so-named because they “cross over” inside the knee joint.
+The cruciate ligaments are snamed because they “cross over” inside the knee joint.

-Stretching or rupture of the CCL causes instability of the knee joint, which can lead to lameness, inflammation and damage to the menisci (knee cartilages).
-A complete rupture of the CCL causes non-weight bearing lameness; the animal will often hold the injured leg in a flexed position while standing.
+Stretching or rupture of the CCL causes instability of the knee joint, leading to lameness, inflammation and damage to the menisci (knee cartilages).
+A complete rupture of the CCL causes non-weight bearing lameness; the animal will often hold the injured leg in a flexed position while standing, as the knee is so unstable they cannot support themselves on that leg.
 A partial tear of the CCL usually results in a subtle to obvious intermittent lameness that may last from weeks to months.
 Over time, a partial tear can progress to a complete rupture.

-In most cases of CCL rupture in dogs, the tear occurs in the course of normal activity; many owners describe the dog yelping and then becoming lame.
-In cats, the typical presentation is a complete rupture as a result of a traumatic event, such as falling from a significant height.
+In most cases of CCL rupture in dogs, the tear occurs during normal activity; many owners describe the dog yelping and then becoming lame.
+In cats, the typical presentation is a complete rupture after a traumatic event, such as falling from a significant height.

 More common than a sudden rupture in dogs is a chronic or progressive degeneration of the cranial cruciate ligament.
 A normal CCL keeps the femur bone in position on top of the tibia, with the meniscus (a cartilage pad) acting as a cushion between the bones.
 When the CCL is torn and the dog bears weight on the leg, the femur slides down the tibia and scrapes back and forth, causing inflammation to the joint and damage to the meniscus.
 If untreated, this can lead to severe chronic degenerative joint disease (osteoarthritis) in the knee.